wp-plugins/final-tiles-grid-gallery-lite/readme.txt

 Columns happen when the bottom edges of the images are not aligned.
 To avoid this tedious layout you can raise the "Grid size" setting.
 This will crop a few pixels but it raises the chances to avoid columns.

+= How to get beautiful grids ? =

+Have a look at this [video tutorial](https://www.youtube.com/watch?v=RNT4JGjtyrs)

 = Why does some image look blurry ? =

 Under some circumstances the images have to be enlared a bit to avoid gaps.
 To avoid a blurry effect you can decrease the "Image size factor" setting.

 = I want to use another lightbox instead of the provided one =

-The PRO license bundles even 6 different lightboxes.
+The PRO license bundles 6 different lightboxes.
 However you can use any other lightbox you want also with the Lite license.
 If you have installed a lightbox plugin then you just need to select "Direct link to image" in the "Lightbox" settings.

 = How can I get support? =